logchimp/docs/docs/support.md

 ---
-title: How to get Support for LogChimp?
+title: Support
-slug: /docs/support
+description: How to get Support for LogChimp?
 ---

 Please **do not** raise an issue on GitHub for help or support 😄.
 We use GitHub solely for bug-tracking and ongoing feature development.